dan-myles/alive-bot/README.md

 - Client ID
 - Node JS v18.4.0 or newer

-*This application may work on older versions of node, but are not supported*
+*This application may work on older versions of Node, but are not explicitly supported.*

 ## 🚀 Getting Started